10 Effortless Micro Habits That Will Transform How You Look & Feel

 A simple smile can boost mood, confidence, and even reduce stress by triggering the release of endorphins and serotonin.
 Over time, this small habit can rewire your brain for positivity, making you feel better about yourself and improving your overall outlook.

-To make it second nature, turn it into a game—challenge yourself to smile every time you catch your reflection, whether it’s in a mirror, a window, or even your phone screen.
+To make it second nature, turn it into a little game.
+Challenge yourself to smile every time you catch your reflection, whether it’s in a mirror, a window, or even your phone screen.
+Try leaving a visual cue like a picture of a smiling face in the corner of the mirror you walk past most frequently.
+The great thing about this habit is how rewarding it feels – after all, smiling feels good!
+Once you get over any self-consciousness, you’ll be looking for mirrors wherever you go!

 A woman smiling at herself in the mirror.